Your community and your River

 Walks – Our team and volunteers are happy to do informative and fun walks for groups, this can be a short wander down to the local river or a longer walk that looks at specific subjects, such as built heritage along our waterways.
 We also have an array of monthly guided walks and cycles that anyone is welcome to join.
-Click below to chat with us about the potential for a group walk.
+You can browse the routes for some of our previous guided activities here, or click below to chat with us about the potential for a group walk.

 Workshops – We’re happy to do workshops for local groups, in the past these have ranged from getting involved in citizen science projects, such as testing your local river’s water quality, and looking for local non-native invasive plants.
 Click below to get in touch about a workshop that your group might enjoy.

 The RiverLife project wants to support local groups and people to deliver a wide range of benefits, these are the core aims of our project.
 We want the grants to be easy to apply for and accessible for all community groups.
 There are 4 types of grants on offer, which increase in effort required for application corresponding to the amount of funding that is available.

 Small grants available to groups, you don’t have to be formerly affiliated as community group or have group bank account.
 These grants are designed to give you and members of the community the power to make or change something for the better.
 Approval is quick and reporting on use of the grant is simple.